-Skin on skin contact through cuddling can also help the baby’s body to self-regulate, using your body to help your baby’s body to stabilize their heartbeat and breathing patterns.
+Skin-on-skin contact through cuddling can also help the baby’s body to self-regulate, using your body to help your baby’s body to stabilize their heartbeat and breathing patterns.

-However, beware that babies might not sleep well in your arms as they are not used to it, or will not be able to get into as deep of a sleep in that position.
-So, it is important to not give them too many cuddles, but rather just enough to calm them, and let them sleep easier in their own beds.
+However, beware that babies might not sleep well in your arms as they are not used to it, or will not be able to get into as deep of sleep in that position.
+So, it is important to not give them too many cuddles, but rather just enough to calm them and let them sleep easier in their own beds.

 Tip #5: Give your child medicine as directed